dream-num/univer.ai/src/content/blog/this-is-univer/en-us.md

 }
 ```

-In the code snippet above, the `_commandService` property is declared to have the `ICommandService` interface.
-Through relevant dependency bindings, methods in `SheetPlugin` can call methods defined in the `ICommandService` interface.
-This decouples the direct dependency relationship between `SheetPlugin` and `CommandService`.
-The diagram below illustrates this concept:
+In the code above, the _commandService property is declared to possess the ICommandService interface.
+Through relevant dependency bindings, methods defined in the ICommandService interface can be invoked within SheetPlugin's methods.
+This way, SheetPlugin depends on the ICommandService interface, while the CommandService class implements this interface.
+This decouples the direct dependency relationship between SheetPlugin and CommandService, as illustrated below:

 <img src="https://github.com/Jocs/jocs.github.io/assets/9712830/d5eaaf25-8ad8-423b-8437-fc06551e8a92" width="600" style="margin: 0 auto; display: block;" >

-By implementing the `ICommandService` interface, and through dependency injection, the direct dependency between `SheetPlugin` and `CommandService` is decoupled, ultimately ensuring the stability of core business logic.
+Through the ICommandService interface, dependency inversion is achieved.
+Without the ICommandService interface, SheetPlugin would directly depend on CommandService, potentially destabilizing the core business logic (SheetPlugin).
+By introducing the ICommandService interface and employing dependency injection, if we consider the dashed box as a whole, with the CommandService class pointing to (implementing) the dashed box, we ultimately achieve dependency inversion, ensuring the stability of the core business logic.

 ### A Brief Discussion on the MVC Architecture in Univer

 <img src="https://github.com/Jocs/jocs.github.io/assets/9712830/f4c3a675-c836-48fd-b606-55a44cf318f7" width="600" style="margin: 0 auto; display: block;" >

-MVC has a history of over 50 years in the GUI programming domain, yet it has never had a clear definition.
-The diagram above depicts two typical variations of MVC.
-In [MVC with ASP.NET](http://asp.net/), the controller manages the view and model layers.
-When the controller alters data in the model layer, the view layer directly reads data from the model layer through subscription mechanisms to update the view.
+MVC has a history of over 50 years in the entire GUI programming domain, yet it has never had a precise definition.
+The diagram above illustrates two typical variants of MVC.
+In [MVC with ASP.NET](http://asp.net/), the controller is responsible for managing the view and model.
+When the controller modifies data in the model layer, the view layer directly reads data from the model layer through some subscription mechanism and updates the view.
 In **MVC with Rails**, the view layer does not directly interact with the model layer.
-Instead, it goes through the controller as an intermediary to fetch data from the model layer for rendering.
-This approach ensures a complete decoupling of the view and model layers, making the control flow clearer.
+Instead, it acts as an intermediary through the controller.
+The view layer needs to fetch data from the model layer via the controller for rendering.
+This approach decouples the view layer from the model layer entirely, leading to clearer control flow.

-Upon examining the Univer project's codebase, one can observe numerous files named with suffixes like `controller`, `view`, and `model`.
-This naming convention indicates that Univer follows the traditional MVC architectural pattern.
-Univer's MVC architecture is more similar to MVC with Rails because the view layer does not directly read data from the model layer or subscribe to changes in the model layer (as will be mentioned later—it subscribes to Mutations).
-Instead, it acts as a data cache (similar to a ViewModel), managed by the SheetSkeleton class.
+Upon examining the Univer project codebase, one can observe numerous files named with the suffixes `controller`, `view`, and `model`, indicating the adoption of a traditional MVC architectural pattern.
+In Univer, the MVC architecture more closely resembles MVC with Rails, as the view layer does not directly read data from the model layer or subscribe to changes in the model layer (which will be discussed further below, as it subscribes to Mutations), instead employing a layer of data caching (similar to a ViewModel), as seen in the SheetSkeleton class.

-When initially exploring the codebase, some doubts may linger:
+Initially delving into the project code raised several questions:

 1. How does Univer organize and manage the model layer?
-2. What are the responsibilities of controllers in Univer, and how is controller code architecture kept clear?
+2. What are the responsibilities of controllers in Univer, and how is the clarity of controller code architecture ensured?
 3. How is the view layer in Univer organized and managed?

-By reading the source code, we can discuss how Univer answers these questions from an architectural perspective.
+By examining the source code, let's explore how Univer addresses these questions from an architectural perspective.

-#### Model Layer
+#### Model Layer (Model)

-In Univer, the entire model layer is relatively thin.
-Taking Univer sheet as an example, in the core module, the management of sheet-related model data is done through the Workbook and Worksheet classes, providing storage and management functionalities for the relevant model data.
+The model layer in Univer tends to be relatively thin.
+Taking Univer sheet as an example, in the core module, the Workbook and Worksheet classes are utilized to manage sheet-related model data, providing the necessary data storage and management functionalities.
 For instance, in the Worksheet class, there are row-manager, column-manager, and related classes and methods to manage each sheet's model data.
-For example, with the row-manager, we can obtain information and data about table rows:
+For instance, regarding the row-manager, we can retrieve information and data about table rows:

 ```ts
 getRowData(): ObjectArray<IRowData>;